top of page

 Chandrika Marla

 Born in New Delhi in 1968, Chandrika Marla studied Fashion Design at the National Institute of Fashion Technology before immigrating to the United States.
-After a successful career in fashion, she committed to painting full time, developing a practice rooted in abstraction to explore emotional and psychological space.
+After a successful career in fashion, she committed to painting full time, developing a practice rooted in abstraction to examine emotional and psychological space.

 Col-Emboss-Gray.png